Previous chapter | Index | Next chapter

 As would he, if he were still dead and privy to the knowledge that after all the criticism thrown his way when he lived in Yiling, the cultivation world still chose to use the tools he had created then.
 Wei Wuxian eyed the spirit lure flags dancing in the evening breeze and smiled twistedly.

 Wei Wuxian met Mo Ziyuan’s eyes levelly.

-The boy could not be more than a year older than the two junior cultivators currently warding his house, but the winestain on his forehead and the deep creases of anger on his face made him look much older.
-His scent, a typical smoky alpha marker, made irritation flare up Wei Wuxian’s belly.
+The boy could not be more than a year older than the two junior cultivators currently warding his house, but the winestain on his forehead and the deep creases of anger on his face made his skin look dry and worn-out.
+His scent, a typical smoky qianyuan marker, made irritation clench up Wei Wuxian’s jaw.

 He hated such scents the most.

-“Are you here to apologize?” he asked the boy, smiling widely.
+“Are you here to apologize?” he asked the boy, giving him the briefest of glances.

 “I am waiting,” Wei Wuxian said, pushing himself off the wall he was leaning against.
 “In fact, I may die of old age waiting.”